• Menu

 What Should I Do?
 How to Clean Sand out of Water Well?

 If your water well begins to pump sand or sediment, it is often best to contact your well driller or local well professional to discuss the problem and possible ways to fix it.
+In some cases, pump repair may be necessary to address the issue of sand in your well water.

 Sometimes the well contractor can pull up the pump 10 to 20 feet to eliminate sand uptake.
 A well professional can put a camera down your well and inspect the well screen to see if it has deteriorated or needs repair.